tristanlee85/edgio-go-sdk/variable/README.md

 variables, err := client.List("some-environment-id") // [{ "ID": "string", "Key": "string", "Value": "string", "Secret": true, "CreatedAt": "2019-08-24T14:15:22Z", "UpdatedAt": "2019-08-24T14:15:22Z" }]
 ```

 This func list environment variables for a given Edgio Environment.
 Edgio's list page size was defaulted to 100 for now, which is the highest value.
 The idea is to return all environment variables until actual pagination is implemented.
-Returns a list of environment variables for a given Property or an error if anything goes wrong.
+Returns a list of environment variables for a given Environment or an error if anything goes wrong.

 ### `variable.List` Mandatory Params